-Supposedly durable trucks, at a great price.
+Supposedly durable trucks at a great price.

-At least better than thunders.
+At least better than Thunders.

-Best ever truck
+Best truck ever.

 These are rad grinding machines!

-No experience with new Trackers, but "old school" Tracker Trucks and Indys were the bomb!
+I have no experience with new Trackers, but "old school" Tracker Trucks and Indys were the bomb!

 Really nice trucks.
-They turn well, are well built and last a lifetime.
+They turn well, are well built, and last a lifetime.
 They also come in a lot of sizes and colors.

 Quality and value!

-Not too damn bad
+Not too damn bad.